kitsudaiki/SakuraTree/README.md

 WIP: This is/should become a simple-to-use and fast automation tool to deploy tools and files multiple nodes.

+Primary goals are:

+- easy to use
+- fast execution
+- fast debugging

 If you are interested in this project, then keep an eye on it or feel free to help me.

 ### Current state